Embloy/Embloy-Developers/docs/core/jobs/create_jobs.md

 ## Create jobs via the embloy-dashboard

-You can create Embloy-Jobs manually using our job editor which you can find at [embloy.com/dashboard/jobs/new](https://embloy.com/dashboard/jobs/new).
+You can create Embloy-Jobs manually using our job-editor which you can find at [embloy.com/dashboard/jobs/new](https://embloy.com/dashboard/jobs/new).

 ## Create jobs manually